 I am smiling watching the video below, a year or so later.
 Rapunzel is not relaxed but she does have the edge off her.
 She is much calmer even though she knows that I have an another injection in my pocket.

 One of my reasons for doing these videos and blogs is to help spread around our non-force approach to horses that uses the connection to their heart, mind and spirit instead.
-If you haven’t seen our FREE introductory lesson program The 9 Keys to Happiness with Your Horse yet, then grab them here. 🙂
+If you haven’t seen our FREE introductory lesson The Key to the Kingdom of Horses, then:

 Keys to success in relaxing your horse with this acupressure point: